Policy Number: 126.96.36.199.4

 - The Chief Information Officer, in conjunction with the Chief Information Security Officer, is responsible for implementation and enforcement of this Standard.

-- OGA and OEC are responsible for coordinating with the appropriate IT unit(s) to ensure any University-owned device being taken internationally meets the requirements identified within this document.
+- OGA and ECO are responsible for coordinating with the appropriate IT support unit(s) to ensure any University Device being taken internationally meets the requirements identified within this document.
+Visit the College, Department, & Regional Support article in the WVU IT Help Center for more information.

 Data, when traveling abroad must adhere to the University-Owned Device Standard,